Metering requirements and specifications

 There are pathways for water users to keep their existing non-pattern approved meters, if they were installed before 1 April 2019.

-The Murray–Darling Basin Authority (MDBA) has published an updated list of pattern approved non-urban water meters in April 2020.
+The Murray–Darling Basin Authority (MDBA) maintains an updated list of pattern approved non-urban water meters

 There are now pattern-approved meters for closed conduit works up to 1800 mm in diameter.